eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

   headerName: Datamanager
 ```

 In the example above, the properties `js.config.workspaces and js.config.appPresentation` are configured.
 The property `js.config.appPresentation.windowTitle` in `js.config.workspaces` changes the title of DataManager from '*DataManager*' to '*Example Name*' for this specific workspace.
-Users logged in to this workspace see *Example Name* as window title, because the workspace configuration overrules the app-wide configuration.
+Users logged in to this workspace see *Example Name* as the window title, because the workspace configuration overrules the app-wide configuration.